-To date we have published three papers on GATK, plus a preprint in bioRxiv (citation details below), as well as a book.
-You're welcome to choose which paper is most representative of what aspect of GATK you called on in your work.
+To date, we have published three papers on GATK, a preprint in bioRxiv (citation details below), as well as a book.
+You're welcome to choose which resource is most representative of what aspect of GATK you called on in your work.

-The third GATK paper describes the Best Practices for Variant Discovery (version 2.x).
+This is the third GATK paper, which describes the Best Practices for Variant Discovery (version 2.x).
 It is intended mainly as a learning resource for first-time users and as a protocol reference.
 This is a good citation to include in a Materials and Methods section, however it contains information that is out-of-date when compared to the 2020 book, Genomics in the Cloud: Using Docker, GATK, and WDL in Terra.
 As a result, we recommend using the 2020 book as a citation over the 2013 paper.

 Note that the workflow described in this paper corresponds to the version 1.x to 2.x best practices.
 Some key steps for variant discovery have been significantly modified in later versions (3.x onwards).
 This paper should not be used as a definitive guide to variant discovery with GATK.
 For that, please see our online documentation guide.

-The first GATK paper covers the computational philosophy underlying the GATK and is a good citation for the GATK in general.
+This is the first GATK paper, which covers the computational philosophy underlying the GATK and is a good citation for the GATK in general.

-We sequenced 10 samples on 10 lanes on an Illumina HiSeq 2000, aligned the resulting reads to the hg19 reference genome with BWA (Li & Durbin), applied GATK (McKenna et al., 2010) base quality score recalibration, indel realignment, duplicate removal, and performed SNP and INDEL discovery and genotyping across all 10 samples simultaneously using standard hard filtering parameters or variant quality score recalibration according to GATK Best Practices recommendations (DePristo et al., 2011; Van der Auwera et al., 2013).
+We sequenced 10 samples on 10 lanes on an Illumina HiSeq 2000, aligned the resulting reads to the hg19 reference genome with BWA (Li & Durbin), applied GATK (McKenna et al., 2010) base quality score recalibration, indel realignment, duplicate removal, and performed SNP and INDEL discovery and genotyping across all 10 samples simultaneously using standard hard filtering parameters or variant quality score recalibration according to GATK Best Practices recommendations (DePristo et al., 2011; Van der Auwera & O'Connor, 2020).